 Imagine that you work for a health plan / payer.
 You want a custom mobile app that helps your members see their claims, benefit cards, prescriptions, eligibility summaries, account data, find providers, see their coverages, health costs etc.

-I am not addressing the question of “why do you want to do that” yet.
+We are not addressing the question of “why do you want to do that” yet.
 So, let’s dive into what would determine the overall costs of creating this software.

 Do you know how many members will be using the app today?
 This might be an easy question for you to answer because you know how many members your plan supports today.
 This helps your development team plan for that capacity.